murphye/gloo-quickstarts/gloo-edge-minimal-quickstart/README.md

 [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
 ```

-If you get `curl: (52) Empty reply from server`, it means that the Virtual Service is not yet ready, as MetalLB may still have been starting up.
+If you receive `curl: (52) Empty reply from server`, it means that the Virtual Service is not yet ready, as MetalLB may still have been starting up.
 Please wait a moment and try again.

 ### Stop k3d Cluster